ml5js/ml5-website-v02-docsify/docs/reference/sentiment.md

 Sentiment is a model trained to predict the sentiment of any given text.
 For example, it can predict how positive or negative a review is with a value between 0 ("negative") and 1 ("positive").

-The model is trained using IMDB reviews that have been truncated to a maximum of 200 words, only the 20000 most used words in the reviews are used.
+The model is trained using IMDB reviews that have been truncated to a maximum of 200 words, and only the 20000 most used words in the reviews are used.

 It provides the following functionalities: